-The AD9522 features a flexible PLL reference input circuit that allows a fully differential input, two separate single-ended inputs, or a 16.67 MHz to 33.33 MHz crystal oscillator with an on-chip maintaining amplifier.
+The AD9522 features a flexible PLL reference input circuit that allows a fully differential input, two separate single-ended inputs, or a 16.62 MHz to 33.33 MHz crystal oscillator with an on-chip maintaining amplifier.
 An optional reference clock doubler can be used to double the PLL reference frequency.
 The input frequency range for the reference inputs is specified in Table 2.
 Both the differential and the single-ended inputs are self-biased, allowing for easy ac coupling of input signals.
+To increase isolation and reduce power, each single-ended input can be independently powered down.